sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/DOWNLOADING.md

 [train108@login02 ~]$
 ```

-Once you are logged into Expanse, please go ahead and download the [CIFAR-10 dataset](https://en.wikipedia.org/wiki/CIFAR-10) using [wget](https://www.gnu.org/software/wget), a commandline tool for retrieving files via HTTP, HTTPS, FTP and FTPS protocols.
+Once you are logged into Expanse, please go ahead and download the [CIFAR-10 dataset](https://en.wikipedia.org/wiki/CIFAR-10) using [wget](https://www.gnu.org/software/wget), a command-line program for retrieving files via HTTP, HTTPS, FTP and FTPS protocols.

 *Command:*
 ```